A Quality Management System is a requirement for medical device developers across the globe. But should you build yours with Google Drive?

 a) evaluate the ability of the results of design and development to meet requirements;

-The right digital Quality Management System will help you automate these processes allowing you to group required documents together for review at critical stages, only allowing the next phase of development to be triggered when the previous one has been completed, reviewed and approved.
+The right digital quality management software will help you automate these processes, allowing you to group required documents together for review at critical stages, only allowing the next phase to begin when the previous one has been completed, reviewed and approved.

-Google Drive does not come with the ‘document holding’ features necessary to automate phase gating in this way.
+Google Drive does not come with the document-holding or change management features necessary to automate phase gating in this way.

-The FDA and the MHRA in the UK have many requirements for the use and authentication of e-signatures which will be difficult to customise and automate using third party plug-ins.
-For example, the FDA specifies:
+The FDA and the EU MDR have many requirements for the use and authentication of e-signatures that are difficult to customise and automate using third-party plug-ins.
+For example, the FDA states:

 Many companies using Google Drive struggle to ensure that the right level of authentication controls for e-signatures are in place when they’re building their solutions.